openjournals/joss/docs/installing.md

 Then, you can check its ID number as detailed in [this guide](https://fabian-kostadinov.github.io/2015/01/16/how-to-find-a-github-team-id).
 In `config` you should also modify the `orcid.yml` file to list your site as the production site.

-Optionally, you can edit `seeds.rb`, a file in the `db` folder.
-"DB" is short for "database," and this file _seeds_ the database with information about your editorial team.
-You can edit the file `seeds.rb` to remove any individuals who are not editors in your organization.
-This file will be updated later as you add information in the application, so this step is not strictly necessary.

 Finally, you'll need to set up a [GitHub webhook](https://docs.github.com/en/free-pro-team@latest/developers/webhooks-and-events/about-webhooks) for reviews repository.
 This should be a repository that you have write access to, where you expect most of the reviewer-author interaction to occur.